Set up a OneCX Local Environment

 At this point, the onecx-local-env repository should be cloned and all necessary scripts should have execute permissions.
 To verify:

-Modifying the hosts file
+Changing the hosts file

-Hosts file locations
+- Hosts file locations

-Click here to view hosts entries
+Click here to view entries to be added to the hosts file

-# OneCX - base
+# OneCX - utilities

 127.0.0.1 traefik